kieranlavelle/interview-project/README.md

 - Add comments to the review object
 - filter the skills that can be added / add a skills search to populate a dropdown
 - sentry
-- review ratings could be per skill and have a date added field
+- review ratings could be per skill and have a date added field, user cant review own work....